 Performance and Power

 In 1968 Ford introduced its new 302 engine, which would eventually go on to replace the 289 version.
 The standard 302 V-8 was capable of producing 230 hp, which was 30 more ponies than the 289 engine.
 As for high performance offerings, 1968 was the year Ford unleashed their 428 Cobra Jet Mustang.
-The car’s engine was conceived from a 428 police-car short block engine, aluminum manifold, 427 low-riser cylinder heads, and a special camshaft.
+The car’s engine was conceived from a 428 police-car short block engine, aluminium manifold, 427 low-riser cylinder heads, and a special camshaft.
 It also featured numerous suspension tweaks.
 No doubt, the car was a huge hit at the drag strip.
 So popular, in fact, that Ford released a 2008 tribute model, and plans to release another limited-run in 2010.

 Other special offerings of the 1968 year included the introduction of the 1968 California Special (GT/CS) Mustang.
 The coupe, available through California Ford dealers, featured a Shelby-styled deck lid and spoiler along with a blacked-out grille.
 About 4,325 of these cars were produced.